solar panel optimiser

 Fact Checked Fact Checked

 That’s where solar optimisers come in.
-Solar optimisers are an increasingly popular add-on for many homeowners with a PV system, for many reasons.
+Solar panel optimisers are an increasingly popular add-on for many homeowners with a solar power system.
 In this guide, you’ll learn what these devices are, how they work and much more.
-Keep reading or skip ahead to the bits you’re interested in by clicking on any of the sections below.
+Keep reading or skip ahead by clicking on any of the sections below.

 Advertisement

-Solar optimisers are a type of device that’s added to individual solar panels to increase the power output from each panel.
-Otherwise known as module level power electronics (MLPE), these devices can be attached to the ‘string’ of a standard panel, a component that connects a series or set of solar panels via a wire.
+Solar optimisers are a type of device that’s added to individual solar panels to increase their power output.
+Otherwise known as module level power electronics , these devices can be attached to the ‘string’ of a standard panel, a component that connects a series or set of solar panels.

 How do solar panel optimisers work?